CraigPhillips/euler-project/README.md

 individual problems.
 To use this script, you will simply need to know the number of the problem as presented on the [Project Euler site][1].

-With that in hand, consider problem 5 which reads:
+Consider problem 5 which reads:

 ```
 2520 is the smallest number that can be divided by each of the numbers from 1 to